MariloyH/BikeSharing/README.md

 # BikeSharing
 BootCamp Week14.
 CityBike with Tableau
 # Overview
 Bike riding is growing as the preferred transportation method for people of all ages.
 It´s fun, healthy, cheap and lets people see their neighborhood in a new way.
-Bike-sharing programs, like Citi Bike in NYC  lets people to use it  single way to go  tto school or work or even in a tourist ride, park it an use another one to another destiny.
-That is why bike-sharing program could be an atractive and very profitable bussines.
-Here, we will present the NYC Citi Bike data in order to  convince investors that a bike-sharing program in Des Moines is a solid business proposal through a bike trip analysis.
+Bike-sharing services, like Citi Bike in NYC, lets people to use a bike in a single way to go  to school or work or even in a tourist ride, deliver it in a station, and use another when required.
+That´s why bike-sharing program could be an atractive and very profitable bussines.
+Here, we will present the NYC Citi Bike Data Analysis from August 2019 in order to  convince investors that a bike-sharing program in Des Moines is a solid business proposal.

 Althought Des Moines is not a large and dinamic city as New York City, its data can help us answer a few questions:

   - Who uses bikeshare program?